 Preliminary oral examination

 The preliminary oral examination is scheduled after the preliminary written examination is successfully completed.
 It consists primarily of a defense of the thesis proposal, but any area of oral biology and related disciplines (particularly the minor) may also be covered.
-The scheduling, content, and conduct of the preliminary oral examination are outlined in detail in the Graduate School Catalog.
+The scheduling, content, and conduct of the preliminary oral examination are outlined in detail in the Oral Biology handbook.
 If the examination is failed, it may be repeated once at the discretion of the examining committee in consultation with the Director of Graduate Studies.

 Final oral examination

-The final oral examination consists of a public defense of the thesis, and is conducted as described in the Graduate School Catalog.
+The final oral examination consists of a public defense of the dissertation, and is conducted as described in the Oral Biology Handbook.

 Selecting an Advisor